A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Computational Results

 \subsection{Quality of NFLB}

 Without a nontrivial upper bound on the worst-case relay attack problem, we cannot comment precisely on the quality of the network flow restriction.
-However, in comparisons with the lower bound attained from solving with a heuristic bound on the dual variables, we see that in 54 out of 60 instances, NFLB was the best bound.
-In the 6 instances where NFLB was not the best lower bound, it was $89.25\%$, $91.73\%$, $99.77\%$, $99.79\%$, $99.99\%$, and $99.99\%$ of the best load shed found.
+However, in comparisons with the lower bound attained from solving with a heuristic bound on the dual variables, we see that in 113 out of 120 instances, NFLB was the best bound.
+In the 7 instances where NFLB was not the best lower bound, it was $89.25\%$, $91.73\%$, $99.77\%$, $99.06\%$, $99.88\%$, $99.31\%$, and $97.60\%$ of the best load shed found.
 The budgets for which there is a gap between the best-known solution and the network flow restriction solution tend to be small.
 This is consistent with the bound from Theorem \ref{thm:thermal-limit-bound} since for these budgets there is relatively little load shed, meaning that the $\ell_1$- norm of the injections is likely quite large relative to its maximum possible value for the instance (when all the load is served), making the right-hand side of (\ref{eq:the-bound}) large.
 In this case, the theory suggests that network flow is not as good of an approximation of DCOPF.
 However, at least for smaller network sizes, Gurobi is able to solve (\ref{relay-attack-single-level-linear}) for smaller attack budgets with a heuristic bound on the dual variables, and might be a better option.
 For larger network sizes, even though we sometimes see a slight gap between the NFLB and (\ref{relay-attack-single-level-logical}) or (\ref{relay-attack-single-level-linear}), the network flow solution still appears to be of extremely good quality.
-Additionally, for these networks, (\ref{relay-attack-single-level-logical}) and (\ref{relay-attack-single-level-linear}) do not scale well enough to be computationally tractable: Among the 30 larger instances tested, (\ref{relay-attack-single-level-linear}) fails to achieve the NFLB within 4 hours in 6 instances, and (\ref{relay-attack-single-level-logical}) fails to do so in 14 instances.
+Additionally, for these networks, (\ref{relay-attack-single-level-logical}) and (\ref{relay-attack-single-level-linear}) do not scale well enough to be computationally tractable: Among the 90 larger instances tested, (\ref{relay-attack-single-level-linear}) fails to achieve the NFLB within 4 hours in 25 instances, and (\ref{relay-attack-single-level-logical}) fails to do so in 39 instances.
+Last, note that even in the congested variations of the test networks shown in Tables \ref{table:3} and \ref{table:4}, the quality of NFLB is good despite the theoretical results not holding.